 - employer work experience reference(s)

-- completed required safety training; and
+- completed required safety training (if not recorded on your profile); and

 - an ID photo online or attached one to your application.
-(Only required if you are also applying for a licence card).

 Alternatively applications and supporting documents can be mailed to:

 Do not courier applications as this may delay processing.

 If you require an invoice, this can be sent once processing of the fees is complete.
 Please state if one is required and the email address for remitting as invoices are not sent automatically.

 If your application is complete (the form is correctly filled in, all required documents have been submitted and payment is accepted) the assessment process will begin.
 NZ applications (with references) will take 2 – 3 weeks to complete.